inder231/GoLang/goblogart/README.md

 8. RUN: `CompileDaemon -command-"./goblogart"` to build project automatically every time we save a file. ( if didn't work run : `export PATH=$PATH:$(go env GOPATH)/bin` as well )

+ ##### DB connection

+ 1. made mongodb connection
+ 2. made mysql db connection
+    - make sure to create a db in mysql before connection otherwise it will give error
+    - create a database `create database goserver`

+##### Database modeling
+- create a struct called post with gorm's model in it
+- create the migration.go file and run the following command `go run migrations/mirgrations.go`